Why you should read these

 Provide false, inaccurate, misleading or defamatory content to any person about yourself, any other person or any vehicle;

-Use the contact information or personal data of any other customers for any purpose other than solely in relation to a specific vehicle loan transaction via Social Garage;
+Use the contact information or personal data of any other customers for any purpose other than solely lending a vehicle to them or borrowing their vehicle.

 We provide our services on an “as is” basis, without any guarantees, warranties or representations.
 We do not guarantee the quality, suitability or safety of vehicles, the reliability or trustworthiness of drivers or the availability or suitability of our services.
 You agree that the entire risk arising out of your use of the services or out of lending or borrowing a vehicle remains solely with you, to the maximum extent permitted under applicable law.
 We shall not be liable for delay or failure in performance resulting from causes beyond our reasonable control.

-We don't accept any responsibility for any loss or damage you may incur as a result of the acts or omissions of your insurer.
+We don't accept any responsibility for any loss or damage you may incur as a result of the acts or omissions of your insurer, a Lender, a Borrower or any other third party.

 We understand that we may have responsibilities in the event of our negligence, and don't attempt to restrict or exclude our responsibility in the event of negligence, fraud or anything else that by law cannot be limited.